plotly/plotly.py-docs/python/hover-text-and-formatting.md

     v4upgrade: true
 ---

-#### Hover text with plotly express
+#### Hover text with Plotly Express
-Many plotly express functions support configurable hover text.
+Many Plotly Express functions support configurable hover text.
 The `hover_data` argument accepts a list of column names to be added to the hover tooltip.
 The `hover_name` property controls which column is displayed in bold as the tooltip title.

-Here is an example that creates a scatter plot using plotly express with custom hover data and a custom hover name.
+Here is an example that creates a scatter plot using Plotly Express with custom hover data and a custom hover name.

 ```python
 import plotly.express as px